amitrani6/time-series-examples/README.md

 # time-series-examples
-This repository contains examples of time series data.
+This repository contains examples of time series analysis.